wsscc2021/dynamodb-demo/json/read/dumps/README.md

-It make a dump items for practices about read operations.
+It make dump items for practices about read operations.

 # Quick Start